Some of Our Favorite April Fool’s Day Pranks

 My kids are getting too old for Elf on the Shelf, but one of their favorite pranks was when the elf taped their doors shut a few years ago.
 This past year, we beefed it up a little bit, and put Vaseline on the door knob!

 At a previous company, a group of coworkers had started pranking a fellow worker who was only in the office for three days a week.
 We told her that another worker named Marie was assigned to use her private office on the days she wasn’t there.
 We started by leaving coffee cups or a bit of trash in her can.
 We’d keep referring to this phantom person and had our coworker completely convinced.

 As time went on, we’d leave her office messier and messier and snicker while she complained about what a slob “Marie” was.
 When we noticed April Fool’s Day coming up on the calendar, we couldn’t resist.
 On that day, we revealed the truth to our beleaguered buddy.
 I think she was most relieved that she wasn’t going to have to go to HR to put in a formal complaint!

 A few years back, my daughter was really into Disney’s Frozen.
 She had all the toys, costumes, and even the breakfast cereal.
 The night before April Fool’s Day, I poured the Frozen cereal into a bowl with milk and a spoon before putting it in the freezer overnight.
 It was frozen Frozen!

-—Robert M., TexasThis entry was posted in Offbeat by ModSquad.
+—Robert M., TexasThis entry was posted in Offbeat.
 Bookmark the permalink.